 Students may work on-campus without applying to the USCIS for work authorization.
-Job listings for on-campus positions can be found through Advantage which is operated by the O’Brien Center for Student Success and located on the 2nd floor of the Sakowich Campus Center.
+Job listings for on-campus positions can be found through Advantage which is operated by the O’Brien Center for Career Development and located on the 2nd floor of the Sakowich Campus Center.
 Students can only work a maximum of 20 hours per week while school is in session but up to 40 hours per week during any vacation periods.

 Curricular Practical Training (CPT)